-The USDA just approved free meals for all students until December 2020.
+The USDA just approved free meals for all students until the end of the school year.
 If you want to get PAPA lunches please use the order form that goes out every Tuesday to order!

 National School Lunch Program